zrnth/playwright-java-automation/README.md

 ## Notes (Important)
 - I intentionally kept everything in **one file** to keep it simple.
 - 500ms timeouts were added so I could visually confirm each action.
-- Locked-out user fails—this is expected and handled in the script.
+- Locked-out user fails as expected, so handled in the script.
 - This project is made for my interview preparation, and to show understanding of Playwright basics.

 ---